 The district office of Congresswoman Diana Degette focuses on helping constituents resolve problems with federal agencies, community outreach, developing public events and working with constituency groups on issues related to business, education, health care, veterans and more.
 Interns learn about the inner workings of the federal government, attend community meetings, direct constituents to appropriate resources and assist congressional staff with projects.
 Interns also engage with federal, state and municipal agencies and leaders.

 Bell Policy Center

 The Bell Policy Center is a nonpartisan, nonprofit organization that uses in-depth research and analysis to advocate for progressive public policies in Colorado.
-It identifies and promotes policies that help individuals and families, especially those in low-income or marginalized communities, to access opportunity and move toward self-sufficiency.
+It identifies and promotes policies that help individuals and families, especially those in low-income or marginalized communities, to access opportunities and move toward self-sufficiency.
 Interns analyze the impact bills have on marginalized communities, publish policy briefs, interact with policymakers, participate in stakeholder meetings, testify in committee hearings and engage in community outreach.